haghard/akka-reservations-mechanisms/README.md

-# akka-reservations-mechanisms
+# akka-reservations

+Reservation is a mechanism to control the execution of `I-offenders` (the operations that may break invariants when executed concurrently) without breaking invariants.

 ## Motivation
 Sometimes convergence is not enough.
-Sometimes, even if we ensure convergence with CRDTs, the invariants of the applications are not preserved under weak consistency.
+Sometimes, even if we ensure convergence with CRDTs, the invariants of applications are not preserved under weak consistency.

 Welcome Invariant Preserving CRDTs (BoundedCounter, Multi-level lock)